- Clery Act

 Any community member can request a free flat whistle with an elastic key ring and arm band.
 The whistles are especially beneficial for persons who occasionally walk to their cars alone.
 If a whistle is heard, the person who hears it should call 911 and notify them of their location and where they heard the whistle.
 Washington State University Vancouver Department of Public Safety will immediately respond.

 The Public Safety Department offers a wide range of materials concerning public safety issues.
 Among them is the "Do It Yourself, Crime Prevention Handbook."
 This handbook includes safety checklists for the home, personal safety, child safety, and personal property.
-Booklets can be picked up in the Public Safety office located in the Administration building (VADM 160).
+Booklets can be picked up in the Public Safety office located in the Classroom Building (VCLS 120).

 The Washington State University Vancouver Department of Public Safety offers free property engraving.
 If a community member wishes to have their valuables (such as car stereo face plates) engraved, call the Washington State University Vancouver Department of Public Safety office at (360) 546-9001 for an appointment.

 Washington State University Vancouver Department of Public Safety sponsors and participates in panel discussions and safety lectures to interested academic classes, student organizations, and community members.
-Topics can include: personal safety, theft prevention, and child safety.
+Topics can include: personal safety, theft prevention and domestic violence/dating violence/stalking prevention.
 Other topics can also be specifically requested.
 Please contact the Washington State University Vancouver Department of Public Safety at (360) 546-9001 or via e-mail at email@example.com to request a topic and schedule a class.

-- Self defense and sexual assault prevention classes - Two to three times a year, the WSU Vancouver Department of Public Safety sponsors self defense classes free of charge to the campus community.
-This class covers self defense and sexual assault prevention basics.
+Once a year, the WSU Vancouver Department of Public Safety sponsors Self Defense classes free of charge to the campus community.
+This class covers Self Defense with an emphasis on sexual assault, domestic/dating violence and stalking prevention basics.

 WSU Vancouver does not currently maintain on-student housing facilities and, therefore, is not required to have a missing student notification policy.
 If a WSU Vancouver student becomes missing, the WSU Vancouver Department of Public Safety will assist the investigating agency in any way possible.
 This includes posting notifications on the agency website as well as posting notifications physically on campus.